 T’ai Chi Ch’uan might be translated as “supreme ultimate fist”.
-However, the word “fist” gives a wrong impression.
-“Shadow boxing “maybe better.
-In T’ai Chi the movements are fundamentally meditational (not aggressive at all) – both by being performed very slowly, and also because continuous mindfulness and awareness of the whole body in action is essential.
+However, the word “fist” gives the wrong impression.
+“Shadowboxing” maybe better.
+In T’ai Chi the movements are fundamentally meditational (not aggressive at all) – both by being performed very slowly and also because continuous mindfulness and awareness of the whole body in action is essential.
 If you slowly form a fist you are enclosing a small space within your hand.
-In this way you create a small darkness (yin), but the way you do it in T’ai Chi means you leave a small hole through your fist, and you can see through this small hole to the daylight at the other end of the hole (yang).
+In this way, you create small darkness (yin), but the way you do it in T’ai Chi means you leave a small hole through your fist, and you can see through this small hole to the daylight at the other end of the hole (yang).
 T’ai Chi is the continuous interplay of “yin” and “yang” forces.
 So the translation may be “supreme ultimate interplay of cosmic forces”.

 The lessons in T’ai Chi

-My T'ai Chi lessons always start with a period of stillness and with preliminary practises that are designed to bring about a state of intelligent watchfulness.
-Giving attention to prevent our misdirected psycho-physical habitual actions is inherently promoted in T'ai Chi as the movements are performed with immense care, so there is plenty of time to observe one's use, or misuse, and prevent unwanted actions.
-Actually, unconsidered actions are virtually impossible in practising T'ai Chi, for as soon as you lose conscious connection to the actions you are performing, you find you make a mistake which brings you up short.
+My T’ai Chi lessons always start with a period of stillness and with preliminary practices that are designed to bring about a state of active watchfulness.
+Giving attention to prevent our misdirected psycho-physical habitual actions is inherently promoted in T’ai Chi as the movements are performed with immense care, so there is plenty of time to observe one’s use, or misuse, and prevent unwanted actions.
+Actually, unconsidered actions are virtually impossible in practicing T’ai Chi, for as soon as you lose conscious connection to the actions you are performing, you find you make a mistake which brings you up short.

 Conscious directions and mind-body unity